ARONSON, Richard B

 My research program combines paleontology and ecology to reconstruct the response of marine communities to environmental changes in deep time.
 I bring this information to bear in predicting the impacts of climate change on modern biotas and the communities they comprise.
 My primary focus is on coral reefs and subtidal communities in Antarctica.
 The plants and animals living at the latitudinal extremes of the tropics and the poles are quite different, of course, but they share a key characteristic: they have very narrow ranges of environmental tolerance.
 Because tropical and polar seas have very little in the way of seasonal temperature variation, most marine species in both zones are adapted to those narrow ranges, making them highly vulnerable to climatic warming.
 Indeed, the ecological impacts of climate change are being seen earliest and most clearly in the tropics and at the poles.

 In addition to research and teaching, I am active in outreach.
 I visit K-12 classes regularly and work with journalists on stories about our changing planet.
-I recently began producing short videos on climate change and other environmental issues created by graduate students in Biological Sciences at Florida Tech:
+My lab is active in producing short videos on climate change and other environmental issues created by undergraduate and graduate students in Biological Sciences at Florida Tech:

 Bertha's Blues (the dangers of overfishing)